 - nickel metal hydride (NiMH)

-Prohibited battery types include, but are not limited to
+Prohibited battery types are

 - nickel cadmium (NiCad)